 The children are asked what their movement is, and they answer “Hamas!”

 A Hamas camper answering the questions “What do you want to be when you grow up,” says, “I want to be a military man, a holy warrior, to liberate this land, which belongs to us and not to others.”Pictures of children who wear uniforms and carry weapons.
-Hamas brainwashes the young to both accept and desire violence.
+Hamas brainwashes the young to both accept and desire violence.- A preschool child wearing battle fatigues and a hat with the Hamas insignia; the picture is from the Hamas website.
+Hamas and the other terrorist organizations often issue pictures of children in uniform and carrying weapons, sending a message to the younger generation that violence is acceptable and desirable

 (Palestine-info website, August 17, 2007).